mariazevedo88/travels-java-api/README.md

 CREATE database financial;
 ```

-After creating the API database, you need to add your **Postgres** root `username` and `password` in the `application.properties` file.
+After creating the API database, you need to add your **Postgres** root `username` and `password` in the `application.properties` file on `src/main/resource`.
 The lines that must be modified are as follows:

 ```
 spring.datasource.username=